Convergence to line and surface energies in nematic liquid crystal colloids with external magnetic field: Upper bound

 We use this to define $\Qex$ on a small $\eta-$neighbourhood of $S$ as follows.
 For $\eta$ small enough, we can assume that the $\eta-$neighbourhood is parametrized by the projection onto $S$, the radius $\dist(\cdot,S)$ and an angle $\phi$.

 Modifying $T$ close to $S$ if necessary, we can furthermore assume that on each (small) plane disk perpendicular to $S$, the restriction of $T$ to this disk is given by a straight line segment.
-Indeed, as in Lemma \ref{lem:reg_T_-_finite_length_on_M} we can select a radius $r\in (\eta,2\eta)$ and a slice $T_r$ of $T$ at $\dist(\cdot,S)=r$ such that $T_r$ is of finite length.
-One can then replace $T$ by a $\tilde{T}$ inside the tubular neighbourhood $\{\dist(x,S)\leq r\}$ where $\tilde{T}$ is defined by the straight lines connecting $S$ to $T_r$ on each disk perpendicular to $S$.
+To see that this modification is possible, we claim that one can select a radius $r\in (2\eta,3\eta)$ and a slice $T_r$ of $T$ at $\dist(\cdot,S)=r$ such that $3\eta T_r \leq 2\eta\int_{2\eta}^{3\eta} \mathcal{H}^1(T_s) \dx s \leq C\mathcal{H}^2(\{T\cap \{\dist(x,S)\leq 3\eta\}\}$.
+Indeed, this follows from $C^1-$regularity of $T$ up to the boundary or by constructing a competitor for $T$ in the following way: Around a point $p\in S$ one can choose a tubular neighbourhood, depending on the curvature of $S$, and translate $S$.
+In case all of the $T_r$ did not satisfy the above condition, this operation decreases the energy of $T$ locally up to lower order terms.
+One can then replace $T$ by a $\tilde{T}$ inside the tubular neighbourhood $\{\dist(x,S)\leq r\}$ where $\tilde{T}$ is defined by the straight lines connecting $S$ to $T_r$ on each disk perpendicular to $S$ with asymptotically negligible energy cost.

+In order to define the profile on disks perpendicular to $S$, we introduce a orthonormal $C^{1,1}-$frame along $S$.
+By Lemma~\ref{lem:reg_T_-_S_C1,1} we already know that the tangent vector field $\tau_S$ of $S$ is of this class.
+Ideally, one would like to choose the normal vector of $T$ to be part of the frame, however we only know that $T$ is of class $C^1$ up to the boundary.
+Instead, we will take an arbitrary normal vector field $\nu_S$ to $S$ of class $C^{1,1}$.
+The existence of such a vector field can easily be seen via the following construction: Since $S$ is compact and of bounded curvature, we can find finitely many points $p_i\in S$ such that there exist normal vectors $\nu_i$ to $S$ in $p_i$, where neighbouring vectors $\nu_i,\nu_j$ form an angle of strictly less than $\pi$.
+We can then choose $C^2-$smooth curves on the sphere $\mathbb{S}^2$ connecting all those $\nu_i$, resulting in $\nu_S$.
+The third vector for our frame is simply obtained by taking the cross product $\tau_S\times\nu_S$.